$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

-which seems reasonable, since for this range, the domain characterisation already fails to hold for the half-space, see~\cite[Proposition~5.16]{LindemulderVeraar2020}. \end{remark} \begin{remark} The proof strategy used in Theorem~\ref{functional:calculus:laplace:wedge:Muckenhoupt} extends beyond the present setting, since refined heat kernel bounds are available for a broad class of differential operators.
+The proof strategy used in Theorem~\ref{functional:calculus:laplace:wedge:Muckenhoupt} extends beyond the present setting, since refined heat kernel bounds are available for a broad class of differential operators.
 For instance, for a wide class of differential operators subject to Dirichlet boundary conditions, the generated semigroup has an integral representation whose kernels typically satisfy the two-sided estimate